SaraNagy2/Toy/README.md

 ```
 Must be 3-5 cards and be either:
-- A series of cards of the same suit: ♦2 ♦3 ♦4
+1) Cards with the same rank (number or letter) but different suits: K♦ K♠ K♥

-- Cards with the same rank (number or letter) but different suits: K♦ K♠ K♥
+2) A series of cards of the same suit: ♦2 ♦3 ♦4

-Ace can be at top or bottom:
+Note: ace can be at top or bottom:
 - A♥ 2♥ 3♥
 - A♥ K♥ Q♥
 ```